Title

 The Philippine Ports Authority establishes guidelines for the assessment and collection of port tariff rates, detailing charges for various vessel operations, including dockage, port dues, and usage fees, to ensure proper revenue management at government and private ports.

-It covers vessels and cargoes that call or are discharged at government/private ports or anchorage areas within the jurisdiction of the Philippine Ports Authority pursuant to PD 857 as amended.
+It covers vessels/cargoes calling or being discharged at government/private ports or anchorage areas within the Philippine Ports Authority’s jurisdiction pursuant to PD 857 as amended.

-Dockage at Berth is the amount assessed against a vessel engaged in international or foreign trade for mooring or berthing at a pier, wharf, bulkhead, or similar facilities at any national port in the Philippines.
+Dockage at berth is the amount assessed against a vessel engaged in international/foreign trade (including barter trade) for mooring or berthing at a pier/wharf/bulkhead/river/channel marginal wharf at a national port, including for making fast to a vessel already berthed.

-The free storage period for imported cargoes is six (6) calendar days starting immediately after the day the last item of cargo is discharged from the carrying vessel.
+The Free Storage Period is inclusive of Sundays and holidays.
+For imported cargoes, the six (6) calendar days free storage period commences immediately after the day the last item of cargo is discharged from the carrying vessel.

 Analyze Cases Smarter, Faster